 Why Have a Quality Management System?

 A quality management system (QMS) is the foundation for an organisation’s documented guidelines and procedures.
-It is a multi-functional tool for quality, auditing, risk management, and it helps improve leadership, customer experience, employee engagement and overall organisational efficiency.
+It is a multi-functional tool for ensuring that the operational processes required for providing the product or service are in place, auditing to determine whether these processes are being followed, risk management, and it helps improve leadership, customer experience, employee engagement and overall organisational efficiency.

 Consistently satisfy consumer demands for quality

-Quality management systems consistently satisfy consumer demands for quality and, in turn, boost their trust and confidence, leading to long-term customer relationships and increased profits.
+A quality management system helps the organisation to satisfy consumer demands for quality and, in turn, boosts their trust and confidence, leading to long-term customer relationships and increased profits.

 Without a quality management system, there’s room for error that impacts not only the quality of a product or service, but it may also impact the customer and their perception of an organisation.